-University Museums offers Iowa State students the opportunity to explore careers in museums right on campus through our internship and undergraduate assistant programs focused in education, collections management, public relations, curatorial research, and visitor services.
+University Museums offers Iowa State students the opportunity to explore careers in museums through our internship and undergraduate assistant programs focused in education, collections management, public relations, curatorial research, and visitor services.
 Students applying for an internship or assistantship must be currently enrolled at ISU.

-We are currently accepting applications for Fall 2019 and Spring 2020.
+We are currently accepting applications for the Spring 2020 and Fall 2020 semesters.

 Margaret Davidson Collections Management Internship